Even at a reduced street price of some $700, Netgear’s Orbi AX6000 (RBK852) Wi-Fi 6 Mesh System is still crazy expensive.

 As a single router, the Orbi RBR850 almost topped the chart of mesh routers with the sustained speed of some 835 Mbps for close range and nearly 780 Mbps at 40 feet (12m) away.

-When compared with standalone Wi-Fi 6 routers, the Orbi RBR850’s lack of a multi-gig LAN port and 160MHz channel hampered its standing.
+Compared with standalone Wi-Fi 6 routers, the Orbi RBR850’s lack of a multi-gig LAN port and 160MHz channel hampered its standing.
 It was below the average.
-It’s important to note that I tested it, as well as all Wi-Fi 6 routers, using 2×2 Wi-Fi 6 clients since faster clients didn’t exist yet.
+It’s important to note that I tested it and all Wi-Fi 6 routers, using 2×2 Wi-Fi 6 clients since faster clients didn’t exist yet.

 The system also had excellent coverage.
 With the two units, I was able to get a decent signal in a large area.
 It’s safe to say it can easily cover roughly 5000ft² (465m²).
 But this changes depending on the environment.